tik0/footSwitchEventHandling/README.md

 ## Install

-1. Install udev rule and and make it available `sudo reload udev`
+1. Install udev rule from the `etc` folder and and make it available `sudo reload udev`
-2. Disable the RDing devices for X using corntab (cannot be done by udev, because X is to slow) 2.1 Type `crontab -e`
-2.2.
-Add `* * * * * /opt/footSwitchEventHandling/scripts/disableRDing.sh`
+2. Install the X11 config from the `etc` folder to disable the RDing devices